cmuBioinfNet/workshops/README.md

-**cmuBioNet** Workshops repository
+The workshops repository
 ---

-This repository contains code and documentation fow workshops.
+This repository contains code, data, and documentation for our workshops.